| |

 11. K.A.B.

-less aggressive direction.
-While When The Storm Comes Down is
+style became more polished and less aggressive.
+When The Storm Comes Down

-reasonably heavy and there are still some thrashy moments here and there, a
+is still fairly heavy and there are some fast-paced moments here and there, but

-Certainly the outcome is a professional effort, but it is also rather
+is certainly a professional effort, but also rather unexciting and uninspiring.

 interesting anymore.